 6-1.
-SURFACE WATER SOURCES.
+Surface water sources

 Surface water supply sources include streams, lakes, and impounding reservoirs.
-Large supplies of surface water are generally available throughout much of the eastern half of the United States where rainfall averages about 900 mm (35 in) or more annually and is reasonably well distributed through the year.
+Large supplies of surface water are generally available throughout much of the eastern half of the United States where rainfall averages about 35 inches or more annually and is reasonably well distributed through the year.
 On the other hand, good surface water sources are much more limited in many western regions with the exception of the Pacific Northwest, where surface water is plentiful.